pmiklos/byteball-devnet-wallet/README.md

 # byteball-devnet-wallet
-Docker image for the Byteball devnet GUI wallet
+Docker image for the Byteball devnet GUI wallet.

+A prebuilt image is available at docker hub, see [pmiklos/byteball-devnet-wallet](https://github.com/pmiklos/byteball-devnet-wallet).

 ## Usage